IIHF World Junior Championship 2022 winners and medalists

 Who is the current winner of the World Junior Ice Hockey Championships?

-How many world juniors gold medals does Soviet Union/CIS/Russia have?
+How many world junior gold medals does the Soviet Union/CIS/Russia have?

 How many world juniors gold medals does the USA have?

 Since its foundation, only 45 official tournaments have been sanctioned by the IIHF.
 The gold medal has been won by six nations and ten nations have taken medals.
-Canada has dominated the tournament with 18 gold medals, and Russia has won 13 gold medals.
-The first four tournaments were won by the USSR, where Canada won five straight championships twice from 1993 to 1997, and between 2005 to 2009.
+Canada dominated the tournament with 18 gold medals, and Russia won 13 gold medals.
+The first four tournaments were won by the USSR, whereas Canada won five straight championships twice from 1993 to 1997 and between 2005 to 2009.

 Who won the most World Juniors?